kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 #### What is a Deployment resource?

-A _Deployment_ resource takes care of deployment.
+A [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) resource takes care of deployment.
 It's a way to tell Kubernetes what container you want, how they should be running and how many of them should be running.

-While we created the Deployment we also created a _ReplicaSet_ object.
+While we created the Deployment we also created a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) object.
 ReplicaSets are used to tell how many replicas of a Pod you want.
-It will delete or create Pods until the number of Pods you wanted are running.
-ReplicaSets are managed by Deployments and you should not have to manually define or modify them.
+It will delete or create Pods until the number of Pods you want is running.
+ReplicaSets are managed by Deployments and you do not need to manually define or modify them.
 If you want to manage the number of replicas, you can edit the Deployment and it will take care of modifying the ReplicaSet.

-You can view the deployment:
+You can view the deployments as follows:

 ```console
 $ kubectl get deployments